adedotunlawal123/Statistical-Model-for-Signal-Detection/README.md

 **Sponsor**
 =============

-This project is sponsored by National Oceanic and Atmospheric Administration (NOAA) to watch for tornadoes, thus saving lives.
+This project is sponsored by National Oceanic and Atmospheric Administration (NOAA) to watch for tornadoes and develop efficient early warning system, thus saving lives.